L30W/aiasgmforfree/aistudio+colab.md

     model="gemini-2.5-pro",
     google_api_key=userdata.get('GOOGLE_API_KEY'),

-    # temperature: Controls randomness.
-    # 0.0 = Strict, factual, rule-based.
-    # 0.7 = A balance of creative and factual.
+    # --- TUNING OPTIONS (IMPORTANT: CHOOSE ONLY ONE) ---
-    # 1.0 = Highly creative, may invent details.
+    # A) temperature: Controls randomness (0.0 = strict, 1.0 = creative).
     temperature=0.7,

+    # B) top_p: Selects from the most likely words based on a probability budget.
+    # It's often more intuitive than temperature.
+To use it, comment out the 'temperature'
+    # line above and uncomment the 'top_p' line below.
+A good value is 0.8 to 0.95.
+    # top_p=0.9,

-    # top_k: Narrows the model's choices to the most likely tokens.
+    # top_k: Narrows the model's choices to the top K most likely words.
     top_k=40,

+    # safety_settings: Set to BLOCK_NONE to prevent the AI from being overly cautious
-    # safety_settings: Adjust if responses about TTRPG themes are being blocked.
+    # about typical TTRPG themes like fantasy violence.
     safety_settings={
         HarmCategory.HARM_CATEGORY_HARASSMENT: HarmBlockThreshold.BLOCK_NONE,
         HarmCategory.HARM_CATEGORY_HATE_SPEECH: HarmBlockThreshold.BLOCK_NONE,